microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/Get-MgPolicyExternalIdentityPolicy.md

 ```

 ## DESCRIPTION
-Read the properties and relationships of the tenant-wide externalIdentitiesPolicy object that controls whether external users can leave an Azure AD tenant via self-service controls.
+Represents the tenant-wide policy that controls whether external users can leave an Azure AD tenant via self-service controls.

 ## EXAMPLES